How to Rob: Response from artists

 Missy Elliott however responded in a humorous way, in the liner notes for her 2002 album Under Construction, on which 50 Cent appears:

 I don't know you that well except when you told me to put them hot dogs down (haha).
 I got on the treadmill for you baby.
 Thanks for the remix!
 Love ya!

 Wyclef Jean referred to the song on "Low Income" from his 2000 album, The Ecleftic:

 Low income, I stay so hungry that if 50 Cent came to rob me, he'd be part of my charity.

 Legacy

 West coast rapper Jay Rock remade the song in 2009 under the title "How to Rob '09".
-Maryland-based rapper Bandhunta Izzy, recorded a song titled “How to Rob” in 2019, which features vocals from the Madd Rapper, who had appeared on 50 Cent’s original version of the song.
+Maryland-based rapper Bandhunta Izzy, recorded a song titled “How to Rob” in 2019, which features vocals from the Madd Rapper, who appeared on 50 Cent’s original version of the song.
 Trinidadian rapper Nicki Minaj interpolated the song in 2018 under the name "Barbie Dreams".